-An incredible trip to Almodóvar's Spain
+A film-fan's trip to Almodóvar's Spain

-Madrid, confirmation of an artist
+Madrid, the confirmation of an artist

-Don’t forget that while Madrid appears in most of Almodóvar’s films, the director was also attracted to Barcelona (in Catalonia) for his Oscar-winning film, “All About my Mother”.
-The most enjoyable thing?
-To see the film first and then recognise some of the emblematic monuments that appear in it: Montjuïc Cemetery, the monument to Columbus, Plaza Real Square, the Basilica of La Sagrada Familia and Güell Park.
+Don’t forget that, although Madrid appears in most of Almodóvar’s films, the director was also attracted to Barcelona (Catalonia) for his Oscar-winning “All About My Mother”.
+The most fun?
+Watching the film and then spotting some of the iconic sights that appear in it, such as Montjuïc cemetery, the Columbus Monument, Plaça Reial, the Sagrada Familia and Güell Park.

-These destinations are ideal to enjoy the countryside in Castile-La Mancha, the culture of Madrid and the modernity and coast of Barcelona.
-One thing is for sure – in all three you will have a great time recognising the iconic locations that feature in Almodóvar’s unique world of contrasts.If you liked this article, get more information at: Spain, a star destination
+These destinations are ideal for enjoying nature in Castilla-La Mancha, culture in Madrid and modernity and the coast in Barcelona.
+One thing is certain: you’ll have fun in all of them as you recognise the iconic scenes from Almodóvar’s unique world of contrasts.If you found this article interesting, you can find more information at: Spain, a big-screen destination